gokulpulikkal/PositionIndicatorRoku/README.md

 ## 🧐 About

 This is a simple easy to use pageControl component.
-This can be used as postion indicator in Higlight views or any other such views that needs a item counter and position indicator
+This can be used as a position indicator in Highlight views or any other such views that need an item counter and position indicator

 ## 🏁 Getting Started